youssefmattar/arduino-capacitor-and-resistor-meter/README.md

 # arduino-capacitor-and-resistor-meter
-arduino code to measure capacitance and resistance
+arduino code to measure capacitance and resistance.
+This was my physics II project

 in this code the arduino determines the component is capacitor or resistor and measures it.